-For so long as VP Distributors, LLC serves as Program Manager, and AllianzGI U.S. serves as the Program's investment adviser the assets invested in certain of the Investment Portfolios may be invested primarily or exclusively in mutual funds advised by
+For so long as VP Distributors, LLC serves as Program Manager and Allianz G.I.
+U.S. serves as the program's investment advisor, the assets invested in certain of the Investment Portfolios may be invested primarily or exclusively in mutual funds advised by Virtus or AllianzGI U.S. or one of their affiliates.
+Expenses of such mutual funds include the fund's investment advisory (and administrative) fees, which are paid to an affiliate of VP Distributors, LLC, or AllianzGI U.S.

-Virtus Investment Partners, Inc. or one of its affiliates and/or AllianzGI U.S, or one of its affiliates Expenses of such mutual funds include the fund's investment advisory (and administrative) fees, which are paid to an affiliate of Virtus and/or AllianzGI U.S. Certain fees or commissions, including distribution fees, that the Program Manager receives in connection with purchases by the Investment Portfolios of shares of Underlying Funds that are not sponsored by the Program Manager or its affiliates, will be remitted by the Program Manager pro-rata to the Investment Portfolios that purchased shares of the Underlying Funds which generated such fees or commissions.
+Certain fees or commissions, including distribution fees, that the Program Manager receives in connection with purchases by the Investment Portfolios of shares of Underlying Funds that are not sponsored by the Program Manager or its affiliates, will be remitted by the Program Manager pro-rata to the Investment Portfolios that purchased shares of the Underlying Funds which generated such fees or commissions.